 Textiles, Temples and Festivals

 “Angkor is one of the most important archaeological sites in South-East Asia.
 Stretching over some 400 km2, including the surrounding forested area, Angkor Archaeological Park contains the magnificent remains of the different capitals of the Khmer Empire, from the 9th to the 15th century.
 They include the famous Temple of Angkor Wat and, at Angkor Thom, the Bayon Temple with its countless sculptural decorations.
-UNESCO has set up a wide-ranging programme to safeguard this symbolic site and its surroundings.”
+UNESCO has set up a wide-ranging program to safeguard this symbolic site and its surroundings.”
 (UNESCO site info)

-TOUR COST: $3895 Single Supplement: $615
+TOUR COST: $4395 Single Supplement: $775

 Minimum 6, maximum 12 travelers.

-Includes 17 nights in comfortable A/C hotels in double/twin rooms (a couple of the hotels have a pool), all meals except two lunches and two dinners in Siem Reap and Luang Prabang on free days, soft drinks and bottled water with meals, all in-country travel by bus, train, or private van with professional driver, two-days entrance fees at Angkor Wat, transportation in the Park, entrance to archaeological and museum sites on the itinerary, a Cambodian cooking class at an excellent restaurant in Siem Reap, and an 8″ x 11″ photo book documenting your trip!
-Fly into Bangkok and home from Siem Reap.
+Includes 19 nights in comfortable A/C hotels in double/twin rooms (a couple of the hotels have a pool), all meals except three lunches and two dinners in Siem Reap and Luang Prabang on days when the group is scattered (we will suggest possible places to eat), all soft drinks and bottled water with meals, round-trip flights from Luang Prabang to Vientiane, all in-country travel by private van with professional driver, three days of entrance fees at Angkor Wat, all transportation in the Park, entrance to the archaeological and museum sites on the itinerary, a Cambodian cooking class at an excellent restaurant in Siem Reap, the Phare Circus show and dinner, and an 8″ x 11″ photo book documenting your trip!